Core Implementation Committee

 3) Allowing sufficient flexibility to allow students to graduate in four years.

-Drawing membership from many parts of the university community, the implementation committee will work to coordinate efforts of advising, registration and records, and the academic dean’s offices to ensure a seamless transition for all our students.
+Drawing membership from many parts of the university community, the implementation committee worked to coordinate efforts of advising, registration and records, and the academic dean’s offices to ensure a seamless transition for all our students.

 Dr. Jo Beth D’Agostino, College of Arts and Sciences